himanshuxd/LendingClubCaseStudy/README.md

 3. Charged-Off: Applicant has defaulted, failing to pay installments for an extended period.

 ## Conclusions
-- **Conclusion 1:** Through univariate and bivariate analysis, key variables strongly associated with loan defaults were identified.
-These variables include credit score, debt-to-income ratio, loan amount, and grade assigned to the applicant.
-Applicants with lower credit scores and higher debt-to-income ratios are more likely to default, indicating these variables as crucial indicators of default risk.

-- **Conclusion 2:** Time-based analysis revealed fluctuations in default rates over different years, highlighting the need for periodic risk assessment.
-Additionally, loan term length also influences default rates, with longer-term loans exhibiting higher default tendencies.

-- **Conclusion 3:** Visualizations, such as heatmaps and bar charts, were utilized to showcase relationships between various attributes and default rates.
-These visualizations offer valuable insights into the factors influencing loan defaults and assist in making data-driven lending decisions.
+- **Loan Purpose:** Most loans are primarily taken for debt repayment, followed by loans for credit card repayment.
+This suggests that borrowers are leveraging Lending Club to manage existing financial obligations.

+- **Loan Repayment:** A significant majority, accounting for 85.4% of the loans, are fully repaid, while the proportion of loans charged off is relatively lower.
+This demonstrates that Lending Club borrowers exhibit a strong repayment history.

+- **Loan Trends:** Over the years, there is a noticeable increase in the number of loans being fully repaid.
+This indicates a growing trust and popularity in the Lending Club platform among borrowers.

+- **Housing Status:** The majority of borrowers reside in rented houses or have mortgages.
+Housing status does not seem to be a significant factor affecting loan approval, which is advantageous for a wide range of potential borrowers.

+- **Loan Term:** Borrowers who opt for a 60-month repayment schedule are more likely to experience charge-offs compared to those selecting a 36-month term.
+This suggests that shorter loan terms may be a safer choice for both borrowers and lenders.

+- **Income Influence:** Borrowers with lower incomes exhibit a higher likelihood of being charged off.
+Risk of default decreases as payee annual income increases.
+This underscores the importance of considering income when assessing creditworthiness.

+These conclusions provide valuable insights into the operations of Lending Club and can inform business strategies and lending practices to enhance risk management and customer satisfaction.

 ## Technologies Used
 - **pandas -** Used for data manipulation and analysis, enabling efficient handling of the loan dataset.

-- **numpy -** A package for scientific computing in Python, it is a math library for super charging matrix operations.
+- **numpy -** A package for scientific computing in Python, it is a math library for supercharging matrix operations.

 - **matplotlib -** Employed for data visualization, aiding in the creation of insightful charts and graphs to represent patterns and trends in the data.